Steamboat economics and wildlife: touring Rome's rivers

 The economics of steamboat trade were a significant challenge on our local rivers.

-The tourism board held their monthly meeting on the Joel Sulzbacher Roman Holiday tour boat Wednesday giving several member of the board a view of Rome they had never seen before.
+The tourism board held their monthly meeting on the Joel Sulzbacher Roman Holiday tour boat Wednesday, giving several members of the board a view of Rome they had never seen before.

+Board member Tina Talton, marketing manager for JLC Airshows which operates the Wings Over North Georgia, said the trip on the river was a great experience.

-The hour long trip was narrated by Dennis Nordeman and he explained that the steamboats historically interfaced with plantations up and down the river.
+The hour-long trip was narrated by Dennis Nordeman and he explained the steamboats historically interfaced with plantations up and down the river.

 Mergers were not uncommon at all and steamboat companies had to develop relationships with the plantation owners to make stops and pick up pre-cut wood to fuel the boats.